ben-shepherd/larascript-framework/docs/section-2-services.md

 **Example** Creating a new Service

-We will create a new file in `@src/app/services/Weather.ts`
+We will create a new file here: `@src/app/services/Weather.ts`

 ```ts
 import Service from "@src/core/base/Service";